 We are proud of the education we offer our children and the high standards we maintain.
 We constantly strive to make our school a happy place where children’s achievements are recognised and rewarded at every level.
 Our emphasis is on praise, challenge and encouragement to increase children’s self-esteem and confidence.

-This website is intended to introduce you to the life and work of our school.
+This website is intended to keep you well informed about the the life and work of our school.
 If there is anything further you would like to know about our school then please do not hesitate to get in touch.

 If you think you may be interested in requesting a dual placement to support a child, please contact us for an initial discussion and we are happy to talk through the process with you.

 We hope you enjoy our website and will continue to build on it in 2018 / 2019.